idptools/dodo/docs/validation.md

 arrives in the input is still there afterwards — faithfully.
 Reporting that without saying so makes DODO look responsible for its input.

-Validating a rebuilt dnmt3a reports seven bond findings.
-Three of them are AlphaFold's own distorted HIS613 imidazole ring, whose CE1–NE2 bond measures 2.547 Å against a 1.341 Å reference — 232 standard deviations out, and present at that value in the input file.
-The other four are the seams, where a rebuilt region meets a folded domain.
+Validating a rebuilt dnmt3a reports three bond findings.
+All three are AlphaFold's own distorted HIS613 imidazole ring, including a CE1–NE2 bond measuring 2.547 Å against a 1.341 Å reference — 232 standard deviations out, and present at that value in the input file.
+Boundary-aware generation closes every rebuilt-region/folded-domain seam in this fixture.

 So findings are attributed rather than merely counted:

 ```
-INVALID: 7 bond (3 inherited from the input), 2 clash, 0 CONECT
+INVALID: 3 bond (3 inherited from the input), 0 clash
 ```

 Provenance is derivable exactly when validating a `Structure` in process, where the domains still